What is a cosmetic surgery loan?

 What options do you have to finance cosmetic surgery?

-People looking to finance cosmetic surgery procedures sometimes take out personal loans to do so.
 Personal loans allow you to borrow money either using an asset as security or with an unsecured loan, and you can choose a variable or fixed rate option.
-Depending on the loan you choose, you may be able to borrow between $3,000 and $100,000, for a term of between one and five years for fixed rate loans or one and seven years for variable rate loans.
+Depending on the loan you choose, you may be able to borrow between $3,000 and $100,000 for a term of between 1 and 5 years for fixed rate loans or 1 and 7 years for variable rate loans.

-This is one option people sometimes overlook, but it may be worthwhile to consider.
 Depending on your credit limit, you may be able to finance part of your procedure or even the entire thing.
 If you plan on using an existing card, confirm the interest rate you will be charged and whether you will be able to manage the minimum repayments.
-If you decide to get a new card you may want to opt for one with 0% p.a. on purchases so it can save you money on interest, with some cards offering this for as long as 12 months.
+If you decide to get a new card, you may want to opt for one with 0% p.a. on purchases so it can save you money on interest.

 How you can compare cosmetic surgery loans

 - Loan amount.
-Before signing up for the loan you should check that you will be able to borrow the full amount of money you want to.
+Before signing up for the loan, you should check that you will be able to borrow the full amount of money you want.
 Some lenders have set minimum and maximum amounts, while the amount you will be approved for is also dependent on your credit history.

 - Fixed or variable.
 Fixed rate loans have a set rate for the life of the loan, allowing you to plan your repayments.
 Variable rate loans may have a fluctuating rate, but you may also be able to take advantage of good market conditions that afford you a lower rate.
 Variable rate loans tend to offer longer loan terms as well.